tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

   ```
      gsql load.gsql
   ```
-  or in GSQL Shell editor, copy the content of [load.gsql](./script/load.gsql), and paste it into the GSQL shell editor to run.
+  or in GSQL editor of TigerGraph Savanna, copy the content of [load.gsql](./script/load.gsql), and paste it into the GSQL editor to run.

 - Load from local file in your container
   - Copy the following data files to your container.